2023 Calgary Stampeders season

-The 2023 Calgary Stampeders season was the 65th season for the team in the Canadian Football League and their 78th overall.
+The 2023 Calgary Stampeders season was the 65th season for the team in the Canadian Football League (CFL) and their 78th overall.
 It was Dave Dickenson's seventh season as head coach and first as general manager following his promotion.

 The Stampeders managed to qualify for the playoffs for an 18th straight season after the team defeated the BC Lions in week 20 and the Saskatchewan Roughriders lost in the same week.
 This was the first time Calgary had a losing regular season record since the 2007 season.

 The team attempted to win the ninth Grey Cup championship in franchise history, but lost the West Semi-Final to the BC Lions.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2023 CFL Global Draft took place on May 2, 2023.
+The 2023 CFL global draft took place on May 2, 2023.
 The Stampeders had the sixth selection in each round.